apache/unomi/itests/README.md

     <path.repo>${project.build.directory}/snapshots_repository</path.repo>

-Now that migration accept configuration file we can provide it, this allows to benefit from silent migration (in BaseIT configuration):
+Now that migration accept configuration file we can provide it, this allows to avoid the migration process to prompt questions (in BaseIT configuration):

     replaceConfigurationFile("etc/org.apache.unomi.migration.cfg", new File("src/test/resources/migration/org.apache.unomi.migration.cfg")),